 However, you should not use spending as a means to numb emotions or escape from your life.
 It is important to try to understand the difference between what you need for your own mental or physical wellness and what you desire as a form of escape.
 As you learn to separate these two things you also need to create a practical budget for yourself so that you can monitor your spending.
 Taking a class or reading a book on how to budget your money can help you to develop the skills to understand and take control of your finances.

 As you begin to save up more money it might be a good idea to store it in a safe place where you are not tempted to spend it.
-For addicts any extra funds can be motivation to spend their money on drugs.
+For addicts, any extra funds can be motivated to spend their money on drugs.
 When you are finally making enough money to set some aside for the future you can put it into a savings account with no ATM card or give it to a parent to take care of for you.
 It is important for addicts to be very cautious about their money as they may begin to have more than they ever had while they were addicted.
 It may be tempting to go on spending sprees but being practical with money is an important skill that becomes a central part of the sober lifestyle.